3rd Offense OWI in Wisconsin: 4 Scary Facts & 4 Ways to Fight

 If you were arrested for a third DUI in Wisconsin with a BAC of .17 or higher, an Excessive BAC Escalator will be applied.
 This means that Wisconsin DUI penalties will double for you if your BAC was between .17 and .199, triple if your BAC was between .20 and .2499, and quadruple if it exceeded .25 BAC at the time of your arrest.

-The minimal amount of time you could go to jail for on a third offense DUI is 45 days to 1 year, which would only happen if at the time of your arrest you had a BAC less than the 0.17 limit.
 In some cases, people with third offense DUIs can qualify for Wisconsin Safe Streets, a program where repeat offenders can to go to drug and alcohol treatment in exchange for a reduced jail sentence.
 Do not count on these programs or even work release to impact your case.
 Application varies widely between districts.

-Will you be eligible for an occupational License?
+Will you be eligible for an occupational license?
 Maybe.
 In practice there are a number of factors in play which could impact your ability to retain a license.
 The officer in your case will try to soothe you into eating the charge and making the case sound as clear cut as possible.
 You’ll hear about the fine and sentence as though they are a done-deal, and the officer will start talking about occupational licenses and getting past the charge and on with your life.
-The officer does not have your best interest in mind.
+The officer does not have your best interests in mind.
 There are many circumstances which can impact the way your case plays out in court.

 Below are just a few examples of how our experienced Milwaukee DUI defense lawyer employs powerful and strategic defenses to get your DUI charges dropped or reduced: